-- Grades 1-2 will be calculated using grades from core curriculum: reading, language, and mathematics.
-Physical education grades will not be used to determine honor roll. - Grades 3-4 will be calculated using grades from core curriculum: reading, language, mathematics, social studies, and science.
+- Grades 1-2 will be calculated using grades from core curriculum: english language arts, mathematics, and social science.
+Physical education grades will not be used to determine honor roll. - Grades 3-4 will be calculated using grades from core curriculum: english language arts, mathematics, and social science.
 Physical education grades will not be used to determine honor roll. - Grades 5-6 will be calculated using grades from core curriculum and physical education. - Grades 7-8 will be calculated using grades from core curriculum, physical education, and electives. - Grades 9-12 will be calculated using grades from core curriculum, physical education, and all electives except for those with an "aide" descriptor.